accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 Several methods are available for iOS, but only the test with VoiceOver enables all the elements required by the criterion to be evaluated.

-What's more, as with the web, there is no technical documentation to describe how it works and the expected implementations (for example, for modal windows or potentiometers).
+What's more, as with the web, there is no technical documentation to describe how it works and the expected implementations (for example, for modal windows or sliders).
 In the absence of such documentation, in order to evaluate this type of component as accurately as possible, it is still advisable to approach
 - what is described in [the ARIA specification for design models](https://www.w3.org/TR/wai-aria-practices-1.1/);
 - the [documentation from publishers of platforms dedicated to developers](methodologie.md#editor-resources).